CloudSlang/docs/tutorial/05_lesson.rst

 Publish
 -------

-Also notice that we've added the ``publish`` section to this task.
+Also notice that we've added the ``publish`` section to this step.
 This is the spot where we publish the outputs returned from the operation to the flow's scope.
 In our case, the ``check_availability`` operation returns an output named ``available`` and we publish it to the flow's scope under the name ``availability``.
-We'll use the ``availability`` variable momentarily in an input expression in another of the flow's tasks.
+We'll use the ``availability`` variable momentarily in an input expression in another of the flow's steps.

 For more information, see :ref:`publish` in the DSL reference.

 Input Expression
 ----------------

-We'll add one more task to our flow for now to demonstrate the default navigation behavior.
-This new task calls the ``print`` operation again to print out whether the email address that was provided is available.
+We'll add one more step to our flow for now to demonstrate the default navigation behavior.
+This new step calls the ``print`` operation again to print out whether the email address that was provided is available.
 We pass a string which contains a Python expression to the ``text`` input.
-Note that we are using the published output from the previous task along with some of the flow input variables in the expression.
+Note that we are using the published output from the previous step along with some of the flow input variables in the expression.

 .. code-block:: yaml